-IMAGE attribute Meaning url Defines the file representing the image.
-It can be either a fully-qualified, absolute URL or a relative URL (a simple file name is considered as such). ✓ Absolute URLs are not recommended. ✓ URLs beginning with a slash are considered relative to the server hosting the game.
-For example, the following: /pics/scroll.gif always refers to the /pics/ folder in the server hosting the game. ✓ Relative URLs not starting with a slash are considered relative to the IMAGESFOLDER attribute which has been defined for this WORLD.
-This means that, by deafult, all images are assumed to be stored in the same IMAGESFOLDER.
-For example, the following: scroll.gif will be automatically modified so that the image will be fetched from the WORLD's IMAGESFOLDER. dimensions (Optional) Specifies width and height of the image in the form: 123x123.
-The first number is width, the second is height.
-This data are optional but, if specified, the effect as perceived by the user is that the page loads more quickly. orientation (Optional) Specifies the orientation which an observer should have in order to see that image.
-Possible values are N S E W U D for North South East West Up Down.
-Use this attribute in multiple IMAGE definitions in order to create navigable 360° views of the object.
+orientation (Ontional) Specifies the orientation which an observer should have in order to see that image in order to see that mage.
+Possible values are N S E W U D for North South Fast West Un Down Down.
+Use this attribute in multiple IMACE definitions in order to greate Use this attribute in multiple infAGE definitions in order to create navigable 360° views of the object.
 SHOWAREA x1,x2,y (Optional).
 Specifies the baseline along which any on-screen object or icon can be shown.
-The purpose of this information is to avoid erroneously displayed situations such as: objects flying in the air, characters standing on the water's surface, etc. The default values are: x1 = left side of the picture x2 = right side of the picture y = 10% of the picture's height Please note that, any invalid value is automatically replaced by its default value specified above.
-For this reason, if you would like not to specify a parameter, just use the conventional value -1, which the game engine will interpret as: "use the default".
+The purpose of this information is to avoid erroneously displayed situations such as: objects flying in the air, characters standing on the water's surface, etc. , The default values are: $x_1 = $ left side of the picture $x_2 = $ right side of the picture v = 10% of the picture's height Please note that, any invalid value is automatically replaced by its default value specified above.
+For this reason, if you would like not to specify a parameter just use the conventional value -1 which the game engine will interpret as: "use the default" game engine with interpret as. use the default .